What is MediaEval?

 How can I get involved?

 MediaEval is an open initiative, meaning that any interested research group is free to signup and participate.
 Groups sign up for one or more tasks, they then receive task definitions, data sets and supporting resources, which they use to develop their algorithms.
 At the very end of the season, groups submit their results and then they attend the MediaEval workshop.
-See also Why Participate? or watch some videos on the MediaEval video page.
+See also Why Participate?
+Prior to 2021, MediaEval published videos on the MediaEval YouTube channel.

 MediaEval welcomes new task proposals.
 At the beginning of the year, a call for new task proposals appears.
 Groups of researchers can propose to organize a new task, or to continue a task organized in past years.
 Proposing a task requires creating a task organization team, creating a task design (task definition that fits the user scenario, evaluation methodology) and laying the ground work for task logistics (source of data, source of ground truth, evaluation metric).
 If you have an idea for a task that is not fully developed, you can propose a MediaEval Task Forces, which is a group of people informally working towards a task to be proposed in a future year of MediaEval.